prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 This FilterNode will pushdown to JoinNodes as its join criteria in later stage by the existing optimizers called PredicatePushdown Optimizer.

 ### 2. JdbcJoinPushdown optimizer

+JoinPushdown Optimiser is implemented inside the presto-base-jdbc module.
+This optimiser is called after GroupInnerJoinsByConnector.

+How is it invoked ?
+- JdbcJoinPushdown Optimizer is added to the Logical Plan Optimizers Set of JdbcPlanOptimizerProvider.
+- When this optimizer is called, it hits the optimize() method in the class.
+Inside that ConnectorPlanRewriter class calls it’s own override visitTableScan() method.

+Inside the visitTableScan() :
+- We check if connectorHanlde of tableHandle is an instance of ConnectorTableHandleSet
+- If that is the case, make a new JdbcTableHandle with joinTables as the tableHandles.getConnectorTableHandles()
+- If not, return the node.

 ![JdbcJoinPushdown optimizer](RFC-0009-jdbc-join-push-down/After_JdbcJoinPushdown.png)